katspaugh/wavesurfer.js/README.md

 ## Update website

-After a new release of wavesurfer.js is available on `npm`, the website needs to updated as well.
+After a new release of wavesurfer.js is available on `npm`, the website needs to be updated as well.

 To update the library dependencies (inc. wavesurfer.js), first run: